Hillel Slovak: Musical style and legacy

 Slovak was primarily influenced by hard rock artists such as Jimi Hendrix, Santana, and Led Zeppelin.
 His playing method was markedly based on improvisation, a style commonly used in funk music.
-He was also noted he would often play with such force that his fingers would "come apart."
-Kiedis observed that his playing evolved during his time away from the group in What Is This?, with Slovak adopting a more fluid style featuring "sultry" elements as opposed to his original hard rock techniques.
+It has also been noted that he would often play with such force that his fingers would "come apart."
+Kiedis observed that his playing evolved during his time away from the group in What Is This, with Slovak adopting a more fluid style featuring "sultry" elements as opposed to his original hard rock techniques.
 On Uplift, Slovak experimented with genres outside of traditional funk music including reggae and speed metal.
 His guitar riffs would often serve as the basis of the group's songs, with the other members writing their parts to complement his guitar work.
 His melodic riff featured in the song "Behind the Sun" inspired the group to create "pretty" songs with an emphasis on melody.
 Kiedis describes the song as "pure Hillel inspiration".
 Slovak also used a talk box on songs such as "Green Heaven" and "Funky Crime", in which the sounds of his amplified guitar would be played through a tube into his mouth and then back into a microphone, creating psychedelic, voice-like effects.
 Slovak helped to incorporate new sounds in the group's work, including adding occasional drum machines.
 Despite the fact that the group billed itself as "The Organic Anti-Beat Box Band", Kiedis states that Slovak showed the group that drum machines could be used as artistic instruments.